 Valaam Archipelago is one of the most interesting cultural, historical and nature attractions in the North of Russia.
-The ancient Valaam Monastery is situated here, first mentions about which date back to the 10th Century.
+The ancient Valaam Monastery is situated here, the first mention about which dates back to the 10th century.

 At the beginning of the 20th century the Valaam Monastery became on of the wealthiest Russian Monasteries, comprising a kind of a small state with 13 smaller monasteries under control.

 During the Second World War the Archipelago was under the control of Finland and returned back to the USSR in 1944.
 Since that time the Monastery was closed until 1989.
 Now it functions again.

 1. Cathedral of the Transfiguration and the Monastery manor

 There are 8 hermitages on the very Valaam Island and nearby isles, of different architectural styles and historcial periods.
 In several hermitages, monks live according to the strict rules of the Monastery.
 Some of the hermitages are open for visitors and two of them are abandoned.

 The Island is located to the south of Valaam, separated by a narrow canal.
 The name of the Island originates from its fortifications that still can be found there.
 During the WWII, Finnish artillery was located on the Island, with a cannon moving on rails and keeping under fire nearly the whole Ladoga Lake area.

 4. Krestovoe Lake